pragmatrix/backpanel/README.md

 ## FAQ

-Here are a few answeres to questions you have in mind.
+Here are a few answeres to questions you may have in mind.

 ### FlatUI is boring, can I change the style?

-There is no simple way to do this right now, because some code in the [BackPanel Client][10] is specifically tailored to FlatUI.
+There is no simple way to do this right now, because some code in the [BackPanel Client] is specifically tailored to [FlatUI].

 ### How can the view model be changed from within the application.

 TBD.

-I think it's best make to offer an `Update` function after the server is created.
-This update function receives one argument, a `Model -> Model` function that transforms the model.
+I think it's best to add an `Update` function to the server instance.
+This update can be called with one argument, a `Model -> Model` function that modifies the model and updates all clients.

-### How can events delivered to the application.
+### How can user events delivered to the application.

 TBD.